amonjot/METAmiDIV/README.md

                                 |__/
 19/01/2024

-**This is a workflow to carried out a metabarcoding sequencing data analysis with vsearch on unix personnal computer.**
+**This is a workflow to carried out a metabarcoding sequencing data analysis with vsearch on unix-64 personnal computer.**

 ### **Clone repository**